martgra/dope/README.md

 > You can inspect and update your configuration at any time using `dope config show`, `dope config validate`, and `dope config set <key> <value>`.

+> **Note:** If configuration is missing or invalid, the CLI prints a colored error message and exits with status code 1, allowing automation scripts to detect failures.

 ### Command Reference

 Note: Most commands accept an optional `--branch <branch>` or `-b <branch>` parameter (defaulting to your configured default branch).